Blackbird (wind-powered vehicle): Achievements

 On 7 and 8 March 2010, the team reported testing their vehicle on a motor-driven moving belt (treadmill), showing that it would advance against the belt, which means that it can progress dead downwind faster than the wind.

 On 24 March 2010, the team ran the vehicle on the Ivanpah dry lake bed south of Las Vegas, Nevada, showing that it could accelerate dead downwind from a standstill and reach velocities well in excess of wind speed.
 That is, the vehicle was progressing dead downwind faster than the wind.
 Officials of the North American Land Sailing Association (NALSA) were in attendance and one NALSA Board of Directors member (Bob Dill) was there for every run and collected his own rough wind and GPS data.

 On July 2, 2010, Blackbird set the world's first certified record for going directly downwind, faster than the wind, using only power from the available wind during its run on El Mirage Dry Lake.
 The yacht achieved a dead downwind speed of about 2.8 times the speed of the wind.

 On June 16, 2012, Blackbird set the world's first certified record for going directly upwind, without tacking, using only power from the wind.
 The yacht achieved a dead upwind speed of about 2.1 times the speed of the wind.

 Controversy

 In 2021, University of California, Los Angeles physics professor Alexander Kusenko disputed the claim citing the role of possible wind gusts and other factors in the apparent accomplishment, having seen a YouTube video on the Veritasium channel by Derek Muller.
 Kusenko and Muller entered into a $10,000 bet that required Muller to prove the validity of the claim, which was witnessed by noted scientists, Neil deGrasse Tyson and Bill Nye.
 Muller won the bet to Kusenko's satisfaction with a series of model experiments, investigation of the original supporting data of the Blackbird run, and exploration of the supporting equations.

 Although Kusenko conceded the bet on a technicality, he stated that he saw no evidence that Blackbird exceeded the speed of the wind, following the given constraints of the experiment.

+Current status

+In July 2013, Cavallaro sold Blackbird in an eBay auction.
+It was purchased by Neil Cutcliffe.
+In May 2023, Cutcliffe donated it to the Castle Air Museum in Atwater, California.
+Museum curators plan to restore and preserve it as a static display.